FEniCS/ufl/doc/sphinx/source/manual/form_language.rst

 -----------------------------

-The function ``replace`` lets you replace terminal objects with other values, using a mapping defined by a Python dicaionaryt.
-This can be used for example to replace a ``Coefficient`` with a fixed value for optimized runtime evaluation.
+The function ``replace`` lets you replace terminal objects with other values, using a mapping defined by a Python dictionary.
+This can be used for example to replace a ``Coefficient`` with a fixed value for optimized run-time evaluation.

 Example::